wdxxs2z/zuul-enhance-spring-boot-starter/README.md

-# Zuul Api Gateway Mysql Store
+# Zuul Enhance Spring Boot Starter

 Provider a simple ui,a custom fallback provider,and use mysql store the routes.